 Draft of study has been submitted to the City and City staff has commented on this document.
 Focus Study will be finalized once we get the results from a separate evaluation done on how best to blend and move the surface water throughout the City.
 This study may affect tank sizing and location.
-Modeling is also being done to determine the size and location of water transmission lines and tanks for the Surface Water
+Modeling is also being done to determine the size and location of water transmission lines and tanks for the Surface Water Supply Project.
+To maximize the use of our future Sacramento River water we plan on in the winter injecting surplus treated water into our groundwater wells.
+This will both recharge the groundwater and improve the groundwater quality so we can pump it back out during summer peak day periods.

-Supply Project.
 This work is underway.